Callum Williams Keynote Speaker

 Callum Williams is Senior Economics Writer at The Economist, author of ‘The Classical School: The Birth of Economics in 20 Enlightened Lives’ and an expert speaker on economics, politics and global trends.

 Callum has been with The Economist magazine for eight years.
 As Senior Economics Writer, he covers global economic trends including the labour market, political economy and housing.
-In 2020 Callum authored a highly popular ‘special report’ on global housing markets and is the author of a forthcoming special report on the future of work, to be published in April 2021, which will focus on the future of working from home and corporate strategy, the prospects for automation and robotics, and the chances of an economic bounce-back in 2021 and beyond.
+In April 2021 Callum authored a highly popular “special report” on the future of work, which focused on the future of working from home and corporate strategy, the prospects for automation and robotics, and the chances of an economic bounce-back in 2021 and beyond.
+He is also the author of a special report on global housing markets.

 In the past year he has written or co-written a number of The Economist’s most popular pieces, from “the 90% economy” (about the long-term economic impacts of lockdowns) to “will inflation return?” and the future of working from home.
 He is also the author of ‘The Classical School: The Birth of Economics in 20 Enlightened Lives’ (2020), which explores the history of economic thought.